spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 ![Stream created](images/SCDF-stream-created.png)

-When deploying the stream, choose the target platform accounts from local, Kubernetes, Cloud Foundry - based on the Spring Cloud Skipper server deployer platform account setup.
+When deploying the stream, choose the target platform accounts from local, Kubernetes or Cloud Foundry.
+This is based on the Spring Cloud Skipper server deployer platform account setup.

 ![Deploy stream](images/SCDF-deploy-stream.png)